PoodleApp/arfe-protocol/ARFE.markdown

 Other resources come from non-primary content parts that may be referenced by the primary resources in some way.

+An ARFE message
-An email message with an ARFE document in the primary content position has the effect of changing the interpretation of a conversation by replacing the content and/or metadata of a resource with new values, or has the effect of introducing a new resource to the conversation.
+(an email message with an ARFE document in the primary content position) has the effect of changing the interpretation of a conversation by replacing the content and/or metadata of a resource with new values, or has the effect of introducing a new resource to the conversation.
-A resource that has been modified by an ARFE message retains URI.
+A resource that has been modified by an ARFE message retains the same URI.
-Thus a resource are "living" - they may change over time but have a stable URI.
+Thus resources are "living" - they may change over time but have a stable URI.

 In the ARFE model an email conversation resembles a Git repository in that an ARFE update specifies a specific revision of a resource,